open5e/open5e/source/monsters/tome-of-beasts/B/behtu.rst

 scores and quadruple their base speed (including their climb speed).
 Behtus also take a -4 penalty to their Intelligence and Wisdom scores for the duration of the infusion.
-A non-behtu character who ingests a behtu infusion becomes poisoned and takes 10 (3d6) poison damage; a successful DC 14 Constitution saving throw against poison reduces damage to half and negates the poisoned condition.
+A non-behtu character who ingests a behtu infusion becomes :ref:`srd:poisoned` and takes 10 (3d6) poison damage; a successful DC 14 Constitution saving throw against poison reduces damage to half and negates the poisoned condition.